unahouExosite/docs/scripting/README.md

 ### Overview

 Scripts are written in Lua 5.2 scripting language.
-For general information about Lua 5.2, please reference the [online manual](http://www.lua.org/manual/5.2/).
+For general information about Lua 5.2, please reference the [online Lua manual](http://www.lua.org/manual/5.2/).

 Scripts can be added to an application either using Portals, or by using [RPC API](https://github.com/exosite/api/tree/master/rpc).
 In Portals,